tomost2019/dj-colors/README.md

 Manual Testing:

+1. Navbar
-1. Navbar: I have tested all the links so that they go to each section in the single page with a smooth-scroll effect.
-The Logo is working as a home button.
-That the content is correctly aligned.
-The navbar is highlighting each section meaning that the scrollspy is working.
+i.
+I have tested all the links so that they go to each section in the single page with a smooth-scroll effect. ii.
+The Logo is working as a home button. iii.
+The navbar is highlighting each section meaning that the scrollspy is working. iiii.
 The hamburger menu is working on mobile devices.
 The menu is collapsed after a link is clicked.
+2. Landing Page
-2. Landing Page: The arrow link is working.
-The animations are working.
+i.
+The arrow link is working.
+ii The animations are working.
+3..
+Music
-3. Music: The HTML Audio controls are working and the link "Visit Spotify for more" is working.
+i.
+The HTML Audio controls are working.
+ii.
+The link "Visit Spotify for more" is working.
-4. About Us: The photo album is working and the buttons for next and previous are working.
+4. About Us The photo album is working and the buttons for next and previous are working.
 5. Global Tour: The smooth popup is working and it is showing the iFrame video from youtube.
 6. Book Us: The form is correctly aligned and the required inputs are working.